wellsaid-labs/tts-evaluation/docs/PREPROCESSING_DATASETS.md

 ## 3. Synchronize Script with Audio

-Follow the inline documentation for `src/bin/sync_script_with_audio.py` to synchronize the script with the audio, and to save a file with the alignment.
+Follow the inline documentation for `src/bin/sync_script_with_audio.py` to synchronize the script with the audio, and to save an alignment file.
 You'll need to audit the results of the synchronization, and re-run the script if necessary.
 The issues that may arise are:

-- The dataset length is shorter or longer than expected.
-- The voice-over is cutoff, and it does not have enough hours of audio.
 - The voice-over skips parts of the script.
 - The script has odd characters that are not read by the voice-actor.
 - There are a large number of unaligned words.
+- The dataset length is shorter or longer than expected.
+- The voice-over is cutoff, and it does not have enough hours of audio.

 In order to mitigate these errors, please check: (TODO)